craigargh/cfg-python/slides/session_1.md

 print("costs " + str(total_cost))
 ```

-The `oranges` variable is used twice in the program
+The `oranges` variable is reused twice in the program

 ----